MorganTDicks/Austin-Practice-blog/doccumentation.md

 #### Suggestions from Morgan 17/07/2023

 styling: SCSS styling (look into it.
 ALso, tailwind.css) (material.ui?) - don't use yet.
 Page not found -- rename to 404 (refer to next.js doccumentation) https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts#layout-pattern
 user passwords -- instead store a jwt token in the future. for now, remove from user type, use an interface on the login page? userinfo -- bulky.
 Use conditional rendering.
-dataimporter is just to fetch data. store the context on the homepage?
+dataimporter is just to fetch data. store the context on the homepage? -- context will be stored in a wrapper component that wraps the app page.
-Change doccumentation to doccumentation.md

 #### Other Features: